syntaxbender/bbcode-to-html/README.md

-# sbEditor is a GGCode Editor
+# bbCode to HTML with parser

 ## What is this?
-This editor purpose to render html contents from BBCode-like(GGCode) format.
+This is not a wysiwyg editor.
+This script provide to generate html content from bbcodes.
+It is supports register new bbcodes or override an existing bbcodes.

+## Why need this?
+This script is so lightweight, easy to apply, new bbcodes can register easily and all the excellent features that I can't predict right now.

 ## What is difference?
 Why need this?
-This script prevents parse errors and fully editable for my usage.
-I can get instantly html rendered and GGCode outputs.
+This script prevents parse errors and fully editable.

+## Why isn't this a wysiwyg editor?
+May next releases is will be wysiwyg editor.
+There is not enough time for right now.

 ## Tags Usages
 ### First version targets